Eat the Fake Dye or the Bugs Get It

 Do you think Richard Armitage might be a vegan?
 NOoooooo, he likes food too much, and he did mention the turkey. :D

-Update: So Starbucks caved to the vegan pressure, and in so doing hurt the economy of some parts of Africa.
+Update: So Starbucks caved to the vegan pressure, and in so doing hurt the economy in some parts of Africa.
 See Bug Girl’s post.

 Meeting Richard